 If you have one you want to include in your quilt, it's not an issue!
 You are welcome to include it.

-Too Cool T-shirt Quilts can use just about any type of fabric in your T-shirt Quilt.
+Too Cool T-shirt Quilts can use any machine washable fabrics in your T-shirt Quilt.
 Don’t hesitate to send any item you would like to use in your quilt.
 If we can’t figure out how to use it, we will return the item to you with the quilt.

 Celebrate your ball player with a unique T-shirt quilt

 made from their favorite ball playing clothing items!